|

 A

-PAD IN THE STRAW was first published sixty-one years ago in 1952.
-Long out
+PAD IN THE STRAW was first published sixty-two years ago in 1952.
+Long

 of print, this new edition retains Lord David Cecil's Foreword to the